flixofarrell/GQSLAP/README.md

 # GQSLAP
-BioBank SimpLe Automated Pipeline
+GWAS/QTL SimpLe Automated Pipeline

-BBslap is an automated pipeline designed to process UKBB plink files on HPCs.
+GQSLAP is an automated pipeline designed to process UKBB plink files on HPCs.
 The pipeline is built ontop of CGAT-core and uses GCTA's fastGWA linear mixed model GWAS algorithm.

 ## Overview